4pplet/zmk-config-4pplet/README.md

 https://github.com/4pplet/cyber60

 # Status:
-- Revision A: RGB functionality is not implemented.
+- Revision A: RGB functionality for capslock LED is not implemented in ZMK, but tested.
-- Revision B is still untested and in prototyping phase.
+- Revision B: RGB functionality for capslock LED and buzzer is not implemented in ZMK, but tested.